larsrh/website/topics/crdt/05-tombstones.md

 * G-Counter
 * 2P-Set

-In case you were wondering at what point I'm going to show the code, the answer is “not in this episode, because there's no new code to show”.
+In case you were wondering at what point I'm going to show the code, the answer is “not in this episode because there's no new code to show”.
 All the pieces have been implemented already, and all the contracts have been checked.

 And yet.